stkw0/awesome-telegram-groups/README.md

 # awesome-telegram-groups
-List of telegram groups sorted by number of members at the moment
+List of telegram groups ~~sorted by number of members at the moment~~ without any special order (until I do something to automatically sort them)

 ## Contents